Ibu Coupons & Discount Card – Guaranteed Prices from $2.00

 Ibu Side Effects

-You might experience some mild side effects such as an upset stomach, nausea, vomiting, headache, diarrhea, constipation, dizziness, or drowsiness.
-These are generally manageable, but if they persist or worsen, consult with your healthcare provider.
+When taking this medication, you may encounter some common side effects that are generally mild, such as nausea, upset stomach, stomach pain, heartburn, headache, diarrhea, constipation, dizziness, drowsiness, and rash.
+These are typically manageable, but if they persist or worsen, it's advised to consult your healthcare provider.